brightcove/brightcove-player-sdk-ios/README.md

 You can provide additional language localizations that the Brightcove iOS SDK does not support out-of-the-box.

-1. Ensure that the language you want to add localization for is configured for your project.
-You can find this under Project > Localizations (under the Info tab)
+1. Add the language you need to your project if you have not already done so.
+You can add localizations by navigating to Project > Localizations (under the Info tab) and clicking the `+` button beneath the "Localizations" section.
 1. In Xcode, with your project open, navigate to File > New > File
 1. In the *Filter* search bar enter "Strings" and then select the "Strings File" and click "Next"
 1. Name the file "BrightcoveSDK.strings" and click "Create"